nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2: Computer Memory Systems.md

 > If we write to a cached location 10 times, only 1 write to main memory is needed.
 9 of the 10 write hits took no more time than read hits.

 With this approach, data in main memory can be 'stale'.
 We are not guaranteed that what is in main memory matches the most recent activity of the CPU.
 IF other devices access memory, this must be detected and dealt with.
 The logic required to do write-backs is more complex than that required for write-throughs.
 We not only need an extra bit added to every tag, we need logic to examine these bits and initiate a line write-back operation if needed.
 To perform a write-back, the controller must either:
-* hold up the read operatino for filling the new line until the write-back is complete
+* hold up the read operation for filling the new line until the write-back is complete
 * buffer the displaced information in a temporary locatoin and write it back after the line fill is done

 ### 2.4.5 Cache Replacement Strategies